 A debt-service coverage ratio of 1 indicates that the monthly expenses of a subject property are equal to the monthly expenses.
 For instance, if your monthly expenses are $1,800 per month and your rental income is $1,800 per month, you are breaking even.
 A good DSCR ratio is a 1.2 or higher.
 If your debt-service coverage ratio is too low, there are some simple ways to optimize it:

-Despite a higher entry point, Mashvisor finds California as a worthwhile market due to its employment opportunities, increasing property values, and high rental demand.
+Despite a higher entry point, Mashvisor finds California a worthwhile rental property market due to its employment opportunities, increasing property values, and high rental demand.

 In fact, the California Association of Realtors (CAR) reported that home prices are expected to increase 5.3% in 2023.
 This means that simply by purchasing a property in California over another state, you will see a higher ROI through appreciation.